Extending quantum detailed balance through optimal transport: A simple quantum example

 express the action of $\alpha$ in terms of $X$.
 Set

 One then finds that $V_{XY}=V_{YX}$ if and only if (\ref{verfyndeFBVwd}) or $\operatorname{Im}(X_{21}Y_{12})=0$ holds, where the latter refers to entries of the matrices $X$ and $Y$.

-For pure states $X$ and $Y$, this has a simple interpretation: If the physical system is currently in the state $X$ (with $\mu$ now viewed as a ``reference'' state), then $\operatorname*{Tr}(XY)$ is the probability for the system being found to be in state $Y$ when measuring an observable with $Y$ as an eigenstate at the current time.
+For pure states $X$ and $Y$, this has a simple interpretation: If the physical system is currently in the state $X$ (with $\mu$ now viewed as a ``reference'' state, rather than necessarily being the state in which the system finds itself), then $\operatorname*{Tr}(XY)$ is the probability for the system being found to be in state $Y$ when measuring an observable with $Y$ as an eigenstate at the current time.
 Correspondingly for $\operatorname*{Tr} (\alpha^{\ast}(X)Y)$, but one step into the future, when the system is in state $\alpha^{\ast}(X)$.
 Hence we can heuristically think of $V_{XY}$ as a flow of probability from $X$ to $Y$ during one step of time evolution of the state $X$.
 The condition $V_{XY}=V_{YX}$ tells us that this flow is the same in both directions, i.e., it can be viewed as a form of detailed balance, at least between pure states $X$ and $Y$ for which $\operatorname{Im} (X_{21}Y_{12})\neq0$.
-The condition $\operatorname{Im}(X_{21}Y_{12})=0$ describes a small set in the Cartesian product of the set of spin 1/2 pure states with itself, in the sense that the condition can cease to hold due to an arbitrarily small change in either of the states $X$ or $Y$.
+The condition $\operatorname{Im}(X_{21}Y_{12})=0$, on the other hand, describes a small set in the Cartesian product of the set of spin 1/2 pure states with itself, in the sense that the condition can cease to hold due to an arbitrarily small change in either of the states $X$ or $Y$.